 Keep passport, boarding pass, and any other needed documents ready.

 The fare for marshrutkas is 15 KGS.
 Trolleybuses and regular buses cost 11 KGS.
 Payment must be always in cash.
 Have small denominations ready, as drivers might not always have change.
 No paper admission or passes are for single rides.
-You cover the cost of the driver.
+You cover the price of the driver.
 Marshrutkas generally operate starting AT 6:O'CLOCK IN the MORNING to 9:00 PM and are very frequent.